Part 1: Introduction to SAP Graph

 Exploring SAP Graph on SAP API Business Hub

 The SAP Graph API is documented on SAP API Business Hub.
-We have also preconfigured a free SAP Graph tenant with access to an SAP-managed landscape with sandbox data.
-We refer to this SAP Graph tenant as the sandbox.
-You can use it to study the documentation and interactively explore the API and data-set.
-The exposed sandbox data set is currently small, but it will rapidly expand.
+We have also preconfigured a free business data graph with access to an SAP-managed landscape with sandbox data.
+We refer to this business data graph as the sandbox.
+You can use it to interactively explore the API and data-set.
+The sandbox data set supports over 1,000 entities, but only a few are currently documented (more to come).
 In a later part of this tutorial we will discuss how to configure your own SAP Graph tenant, to access your own corporate data.

 When you follow SAP API Business Hub, you will see a number of tiles.
-Each tile represents a top-level domain in the One Domain Model.
-Click on one of them, for instance, click on the sap.odm.sales domain:
+Each tile represents a unified entity.
+Click on one of them, for instance, click on the IndividualCustomer:

-You can study the documentation, and then try out the API right here in the API Business hub, by clicking the Try out button (you must log in with an SAP community login), setting the parameters to the query, and clicking Execute below.
+To use the Try out feature, you must log in with an SAP community login.
+You can set the parameters to the query, to change and control the result.
 For instance, we can set $top to 2, to fetch the first two quotes:

 Scroll the data, and note again, that you as the developer did not have to specify where the data came from… that is the task and magic of SAP Graph.